 Cook the chicken: Dip the floured chicken pieces in the egg mixture and place gently in hot oil.
 Cook for 5 minutes per side until golden in color and move to a plate.

-Brown the lemons: Remove pan from heat and allow to cool enough so that you can wipe it clean with a paper towel.
-Return to heat and add lemon slices and cook till they begin to get a golden color and move to plate.
+Brown the lemons: Remove the pan from heat and allow to cool enough so that you can wipe it clean with a paper towel.
+Return to heat and add lemon slices.
+Cook till they begin to get a golden color and move to plate.

 Make the sauce: Melt ghee in pan and using a wooden spoon, stir in arrowroot till combined.
 Now slowly add half of the chicken broth, stirring constantly.
 Add the remaining broth and vinegar and turn heat up slightly till sauce begins to simmer.